Atherosclerosis: miRNA

 MicroRNAs (miRNAs) have complementary sequences in the 3' UTR and 5' UTR of target mRNAs of protein-coding genes, and cause mRNA cleavage or repression of translational machinery.
 In diseased vascular vessels, miRNAs are dysregulated and highly expressed. miR-33 is found in cardiovascular diseases.
 It is involved in atherosclerotic initiation and progression including lipid metabolism, insulin signaling and glucose homeostatis, cell type progression and proliferation, and myeloid cell differentiation.
-It was found in rodents that the inhibition of miR-33 will raise HDL level and the expression of miR-33 is down-regulated in humans with atherosclerotic plaques.
+It was found in rodents that the inhibition of miR-33 will raise HDL-C levels, and the expression of miR-33 is down-regulated in humans with atherosclerotic plaques.

-miR-33a and miR-33b are located on intron 16 of human sterol regulatory element-binding protein 2 (SREBP2) gene on chromosome 22 and intron 17 of SREBP1 gene on chromosome 17. miR-33a/b regulates cholesterol/lipid homeostatis by binding in the 3'UTRs of genes involved in cholesterol transport such as ATP binding cassette (ABC) transporters and enhance or represses its expression.
-Study have shown that ABCA1 mediates transport of cholesterol from peripheral tissues to Apolipoprotein-1 and it is also important in the reverse cholesterol transport pathway, where cholesterol is delivered from peripheral tissue to the liver, where it can be excreted into bile or converted to bile acids prior to excretion.
-Therefore, we know that ABCA1 plays an important role in preventing cholesterol accumulation in macrophages.
-By enhancing miR-33 function, the level of ABCA1 is decreased, leading to decrease cellular cholesterol efflux to apoA-1.
-On the other hand, by inhibiting miR-33 function, the level of ABCA1 is increased and increases the cholesterol efflux to apoA-1.
+miR-33a and miR-33b are located on intron 16 of human sterol regulatory element-binding protein 2 (SREBP2) gene on chromosome 22 and intron 17 of SREBP1 gene on chromosome 17. miR-33a/b regulates cholesterol/lipid homeostasis by binding in the 3'UTRs of genes involved in cholesterol transport, such as ATP binding cassette (ABC) transporters, and enhances or represses its expression.
+Studies have shown that ABCA1 mediates cholesterol transport from peripheral tissues to Apolipoprotein-1.
+It is also important in the reverse cholesterol transport pathway, where cholesterol is delivered from peripheral tissue to the liver, where it can be excreted into bile or converted to bile acids before excretion.
+Therefore, ABCA1 prevents cholesterol accumulation in macrophages.
+By enhancing miR-33 function, the level of ABCA1 is decreased, leading to decreased cellular cholesterol efflux to apoA-1.
+On the other hand, by inhibiting miR-33 function, the level of ABCA1 is increased, which increases the cholesterol efflux to apoA-1.
 Suppression of miR-33 will lead to less cellular cholesterol and higher plasma HDL level through the regulation of ABCA1 expression.

-The sugar, cyclodextrin, removed cholesterol that had built up in the arteries of mice fed a high-fat diet.